Moodle Help for Students

 Where did the course weeks/topics go?

 Your username is your school-assigned e-mail address, such as email@example.com.
 If you in a certificate program that does not provide you a school-assigned e-mail address, then use the e-mail address with which you registered for the program.

 We request that you first check all of your spam, junk, or other email filter folders to locate the missing emails.
 Next, be sure you check all of your email addresses if you have searched by username.
-Once you have thoroughly searched through these locations and can find no reply from Moodle, send an email to email@example.com, and be sure to explain all of the steps you have taken in order to attempt the self-recovery process.
-The Online Learning Coordinator, will then be in touch with you to fix your profile settings and update your account with a working email address.
+Once you have thoroughly searched through these locations and can find no reply from Moodle, send an email to firstname.lastname@example.org, and be sure to explain all of the steps you have taken in order to attempt the self-recovery process.

 To change your password, log in to Moodle and click on your name in the upper-right-hand corner of the window.
 Once your profile page appears, click on the "Change password" link in the left-hand "Settings" block.
 Enter your current password into the field, and then type your new password into the appropriate fields.
 Click the "Save changes" button.